solar-engine/common-chicken-runtime-engine/DOCUMENTATION.md

 FloatOutput is a basic building block of the CCRE.
 Unlike makeTalonMotor and MOTOR_REVERSE, it is generic to all CCRE applications instead of just Igneous robots.

+You will want to replace these port numbers with the correct port numbers if you want to run this on a real program!

 A FloatOutput is an interface with one method:

     public void writeValue(float value);